 What to do

-To diminish the adverse effects of digital transformation, you can establish business goals covering:
+To diminish the adverse effects of digital transformation — and stop it from becoming an ongoing business challenge — you can establish business goals that cover:

 - Data consolidation and observability